airo-ugent/airo-mono/airo-dataset-tools/airo_dataset_tools/cvat_labeling/readme.md

 - follow the steps [here](https://opencv.github.io/cvat/docs/administration/basics/installation/) to clone the repo and install the dependencies.
 - add local share for your mount where you by creating an `docker-compose-override.yml` file, as described [here](https://opencv.github.io/cvat/v1.6.0/docs/administration/basics/installation/#share-path)
 - run `CVAT_VERSION=<your-version> docker-compose up -d` to start CVAT.
 It will restart if the containers have been shut down (e.g. when rebooting) so it should be always up and running.
+- If you need serverless support, for example to label with Segment Anything, take a look at the docs [here](TODO)
 - create a superuser as described [here](https://opencv.github.io/cvat/docs/administration/basics/admin-account/).
 - start using cvat by browsing to [localhost:8080](localhost:8080).